netdata/netdata/python.d/README.md

 # mysql

-The plugin will monitor one or more mysql servers Plugins needs installed pymysql in `python_modules` directory or system-wide.
+The plugin will monitor one or more mysql servers Plugins needs installed MySQLdb or pymysql in `python_modules` directory or system-wide.

 It will produce the following charts (if data is available):